TGBAKC/Project-Exam-2/README.md

 ---

 ## 🙌 Acknowledgements
-This project was developed as a part of my **final exam** in frontend development.
-Special thanks to:
-- **Noroff Team** for API documentation and project resources.
-- **Peers, Mentors & Instructors** for guidance and feedback.
-- **The Frontend Community** for sharing valuable resources.
+Thank you to everyone who supported me throughout this project, including my mentors, peers, and the Noroff team.This project was developed as part of my frontend development studies.
+It represents my ability to build a complete, functional web application from scratch.

 ---